State funding of the Science Committee of the Ministry of Science and Higher Education of the Republic of Kazakhstan №AP26100389

 Expected Scientific and Practical Outcomes

-• An analytical report on the current state of the care system in Kazakhstan, identifying legislative and service
+An analytical report on the current state of the care system in Kazakhstan, identifying legislative and service delivery gaps.

 Planned Publications